 - A student is reluctant to discuss a problem with you for some reason

 - You do not believe your contact with the student has been effective

 Because communication between a therapist and a client is confidential, we cannot discuss a client's situation, or reveal that counseling is being received, without the client's written consent.
 These limits of confidentiality do not apply in situations where a student poses an imminent risk to him-or-herself or others.
 If you wish follow-up information on someone you have referred, please ask that individual to provide us with permission to speak with you.
 If you do not hear from us, it is likely that permission has been denied.

 How to refer a student to UCPS

 When you have determined that a student might benefit from counseling services, it is usually best to speak directly to the student in a straightforward fashion that will show your concern for his or her welfare.
 Be specific regarding the behaviors that have raised your concerns, and avoid making generalizations about the individual.
 Be aware that some students may reject your efforts, may deny any troubles, and/or may feel intruded upon.
 Generally speaking, most students will feel appreciative of your interest and concern and your contact with them might be an important step toward their dealing with their problems.
 If you have questions or concerns about approaching a particular student, feel free to call UCPS for help.
 Except in emergencies, the option must be left open for the student to accept or refuse counseling.
-If the student agrees to the referral, the student may call or go to UCPS located on the 4th floor of Johnson Hall to make an appointment.
+If the student agrees to the referral, the student may call or email the UCPS to make an appointment.